victorkich/RiVAE/README.md

 ## Structure
 <p align="justify">
   The way RiVAE works is somewhat simple.
-We extract the images from a virtual video, then go through an auto encoder and calculate the error of the docoder output image with the ground truth image to update the weights.
+We extract the images from a virtual video, then go through an auto encoder and calculate the error of the decoder output image with the ground truth image to update the weights.
 Something very similar to a conventional variational auto encoder, the difference here is in the focus of the project.
 </p>

 <p align="center">